 We are not used to thinking about what to eat or how to procure food for our children.
-Again… don’t take anything for granted just because we’re living in good
+Again… don’t take anything for granted just because we’re living in good times now.

 This article has been written by Bella Scotton for Survivopedia.

 Our grandfathers and great-grandfathers were the last generation to practice the basic things that we call survival skills now.
 Saving our forefathers ways starts with people like you and me actually relearning these skills and putting them to use to live better lives through good times and bad.
 Claude Davis, the author of ”The Lost Ways Book”, did an amazing job putting together the lost knowledge of our grandfathers.

 You can order your paperback copy HERE

 Here’s just a glimpse of what you’ll find in The Lost Ways:

 From Ruff Simons, an old west history expert and former deputy, you’ll learn the techniques and methods used by the wise sheriffs from the frontiers to defend an entire village despite being outnumbered and outgunned by gangs of robbers and bandits, and how you can use their wisdom to defend your home against looters when you’ll be surrounded.